Learning the Interference Graph of a Wireless Network: Problem Formulation

+In the following, we use $\mathcal{G}_d$ to denote the set of direct interference graphs consisting of $n$ nodes and satisfying Assumption~\ref{firstAssump}-(iv).
+Since whether an AP is a hidden interferer with respect to other APs depend on whether or not they can hear each other, the hidden inference graph of a network actually depend on its direct interference graph.
+Thus, for any given $G_D\in \mathcal{G}_d$, we define $\mathcal{H}_s(G_D)$ as the set of hidden interference graphs satisfying Assumption~\ref{firstAssump}-(v).

-{Assumption~\ref{firstAssump}-(0) is essential for our analysis.
+Assumption~\ref{firstAssump}-(0) is essential for our analysis.
 In practical WLANs, APs competing for the same channel are ``locally'' synchronized because of the CSMA/CA protocol.
 Assumption~\ref{firstAssump}-(0) approximates the original ``locally'' synchronous system as a synchronized one.
-Since APs far apart on the interference graph have a relatively light influence on each other's activation status, this assumption provides a good approximation of the original system and greatly simplifies our analysis. } Assumption~\ref{firstAssump}-(i) ignores the time dependency and coupling effect of the traffic queue status of APs.
-It is a good approximation of traffic for a system operating in light traffic regime.
-Assumption~\ref{firstAssump}-(ii) that the $T_i(t)$s are continuous rather than discrete quantities (as they are in CSMA/CA protocol), implies that with probability one no two adjacent nodes in $G_D=(\Vc,\Ec_D)$ will have the same back-off time.
-This is a valid assumption when $W$ is a large integer.
-The first two assumptions guarantee that the joint distribution of $X_i(t)$s and $Y_i(t)$s is independent and identical across $t$.
-Therefore, in the analysis hereafter we ignore the time index and focus on the distribution of $X_i$s and $Y_i$s in one observation.
-Assumption~\ref{firstAssump}-(iii) defines the lower bound of significant interference.
-The final assumptions, (iv) and (v), model the fact that the interference graph will be sparse because of the widespread spatial distributions natural to the large-scale wireless networks of interest.
+Since APs far apart on the interference graph have a relatively light influence on each other's activation status, this assumption provides a good approximation of the original system and greatly simplifies our analysis.